robloxscripter109/rivals-skin-changer/README.md

 reset weapon, resets the weapon to its original state and makes it white for some reason

+ESP: its a esp no way but just released
 # WARNING:
 this CAN get you banned, do not use this on your main or DON'T abuse it, it's your choice if you get banned don't dm me it is your fault if you did not read the warning